Skip to content

 Best Time to Visit

 Northern Thailand’s cool season (November-February) brings perfect weather to Pai — clear skies, comfortable temperatures, and minimal rain.
-March-May gets hot, though mountain elevation keeps it bearable.
+March-May gets hot; agricultural burning also brings haze and poor air quality across the region roughly February–April, with March the worst, so plan outdoor activities accordingly.
 The rainy season (June-October) turns roads muddy and limits outdoor activities, though accommodation prices drop and crowds thin out.

 December-January nights can get surprisingly cold in the mountains, so pack layers even if you’re coming from Thailand’s beaches.